 The most sustainable diets are the vegan and vegetarian ones, while the least sustainable one is the omnivore diet.

-Livestock takes up most of the world’s agricultural land (77%), and it only produces 18% of the world’s calories.
+Livestock takes up most of the world’s agricultural land (77%) and only produces 18% of the world’s calories.
+Our World Data says it perfectly:

 Less meat is nearly always better for your carbon footprint than sustainable meat.